karin167/karin167/README.md

 - 👋 Hi, I’m @karin167
 - 👀 I'm proficient in coding.

-- 🌱 I’m currently learning Web Development in DCI Academy, Berlin.
+- 🌱 I learned  Web Development in DCI Academy, Berlin.

 - ♡
      I enjoy coding and creating new things.
 I am extremely motivated to learn & develop my skills, and find new challenges.